aws/aws-node-termination-handler/README.md

 The Queue Processor Mode does not allow for fine-grained configuration of which events are handled through helm configuration keys.
 Instead, you can modify your Amazon EventBridge rules to not send certain types of events to the SQS Queue so that NTH does not process those events.

-The `enableSqsTerminationDraining` flag turns on the SQS Processor Mode.
-When SQS Processor Mode is enabled, IMDS mode cannot be active.
+The `enableSqsTerminationDraining` flag turns on Queue Processor Mode.
+When Queue Processor Mode is enabled, IMDS mode cannot be active.
 NTH cannot respond to queue events AND monitor IMDS paths.
-SQS Processor Mode still queries for node information on startup, but this information is not required for normal operation, so it is safe to disable IMDS for the NTH pod.
+Queue Processor Mode still queries for node information on startup, but this information is not required for normal operation, so it is safe to disable IMDS for the NTH pod.

 <details opened>
 <summary>AWS Node Termination Handler - IMDS Processor</summary>